-How should you hold a rabbit?
+How to hold a rabbit

-Watch vet Molly demonstrate how to hold a rabbit so that your rabbits can learn to see you as a friend and companion.
+Watch vet Molly demonstrate how to hold a rabbit so that your rabbits learn to see you as a friend and companion.

 Top tips for handling rabbits

-Picking rabbits up when you're close to ground level is less likely to scare them, and is also more safe, as it helps prevent them being dropped by accident from a height by accident.
+Picking rabbits up when you're close to ground level is less likely to scare them, and is also safer, as it helps prevent them from being dropped from a height by accident.

-Safety is paramount when handling rabbits as their fragile spines can be seriously, or even fatally, damaged if they feel insecure and struggle when held.
+Safety is paramount when handling rabbits, as their fragile spines can be seriously, or even fatally, damaged if they feel insecure and struggle when held.